gepheum/skir-java-gen/README.md

 final UserRegistry userRegistry =
     UserRegistry.builder().setUsers(List.of(john, jane, evilJohn)).build();

-// findByKey() returns the user with the given key (specified in the .skir file).
+// find() returns the user with the given key (specified in the .skir file).
 // In this example, the key is the user id.
 // The first lookup runs in O(N) time, and the following lookups run in O(1)
 // time.